RudrakshP07/ExtHunter/README.md

 # ExtHunter

-ExtHunter is a lightweight Bash tool that scans endpoint lists for URLs ending with sensitive file extensions like .env, .sql, .log, .zip, and more.
-Designed for recon workflows, it helps bug bounty hunters and security researchers quickly identify potential data leaks from large sets of discovered URLs.
+**ExtHunter** is a Bash-based passive reconnaissance utility that scans lists of gathered endpoints for file extensions that commonly indicate sensitive information leaks — such as `.env`, `.sql`, `.bak`, `.zip`, `.log`, and more.

+## 🔍 Use Case

+Ideal for bug bounty hunters, penetration testers, or OSINT analysts who already have gathered endpoints (via tools like `waybackurls`, `gau`, or `katana`) and want to filter out the juicy ones quickly.

+---

+## 📁 Folder Structure